intel-analytics/ipex-llm/docker/llm/README.md

 #### Pull a IPEX-LLM Docker Image
-To pull IPEX-LLM Docker images from [Intel Analytics Docker Hub](https://hub.docker.com/u/intelanalytics), use the `docker pull` command.
+To pull IPEX-LLM Docker images from [Docker Hub](https://hub.docker.com/u/intelanalytics), use the `docker pull` command.
 For instance, to pull the CPU inference image:
 ```bash
 docker pull intelanalytics/ipex-llm-cpu:2.1.0-SNAPSHOT
 ```